 “About what exactly?”
 Selene gave him a cool glance.

 “About what you’re about to ask the Council.”
-He nodded toward the massive double doors down the hallway.
+He nodded down the hallway.

 A frown puckered Selene’s brow.
 How could he possibly know?
 She’d spoken to no one about her plans, and Desmond did not possess any telepathic abilities, at least none of which she was aware.